 What is Raman Scattering?

-Raman scattering is defined as the scattering of photos by the excited molecules that are at higher energy levels.
+Raman scattering is defined as the scattering of photons by excited molecules at higher energy levels.
 It is also known as the Raman effect.
-The photons are inelastically scattered which means that the kinetic energy of an incident particle is either lost or increased and is composed of Stokes and anti-Stokes portions.
+The photons are inelastically scattered, which means that the kinetic energy of an incident particle is either lost or increased and is composed of Stokes and anti-Stokes portions.

 Inelastic scattering of photons is similar to the concept of an inelastic collision, which states that the total microscopic kinetic energy is not conserved.
-In an elastic collision, the transfer of kinetic energy takes place but still, the scattering will be inelastic like in Compton scattering.
+In an elastic collision, the transfer of kinetic energy occurs, but the scattering will still be inelastic like in Compton scattering.

 Below is a reference link for understanding the derivation of Compton scattering:

 Degrees Of Freedom

-The degree of freedom (DOF) is defined as no. of independent parameters that determine the configuration of the physical system.
+The degree of freedom (DOF) is defined as a number of independent parameters that determine the configuration of the physical system.
 Following is the degrees of freedom formula:

 where DF is the degree of freedom and n is the number of samples given.

-For Raman scattering, 3 N is the DOF (for any given chemical compound) where N is the no.of atoms in the compound.
-The reason why 3 N is DOF is that each atom moves in x, y, and z-direction ie; they possess translational, rotational, and vibrational motion.
+For Raman scattering, 3 N is the DOF (for any given chemical compound), where N is the number of atoms in the compound 3 N is DOF because each atom moves in x, y, and z-direction ie; they possess translational, rotational, and vibrational motion.